Skip to content

 Sandy Levine and Doug Hewitt opened Dirty Shake at Forest and Second on March 13, 2025.
 They picked the date for the obvious reason.

-Hamtramck Labor Day festival closes its 44th year with a jack White surprise
+Hamtramck Labor Day festival closes its 44th year with a Jack White surprise

 The 44th annual Hamtramck Labor Day Festival ran August 31 through September 2, 2024.
 Joseph Campau Avenue from Caniff to Carpenter.
 Free admission.